 Who I Am: Someone once wrote me this note, and I like to think that it’s true: “You are a jewel in this world – a beautiful reflection of Christ’s love.
 In your gentle way, you change lives by simply being present.
 You are intelligent, creative, and wise.”

-What I Do: Work full-time for a Catholic evangelization apostolate, designing print and web materials, maintaining our social media presence, occasionally hosting a weekly Catholic TV/radio show, and – whenever possible – mentoring college students through our Media + Ministry internship program.
+My Day Job: Work full-time for a Catholic evangelization apostolate, designing print and web materials, supervising our social media presence, co-producing and occasionally hosting a weekly Catholic TV/radio show, and – whenever possible – mentoring college students through our Media + Ministry internship program.
 (Inspired Angela blog is personal, and does not represent my employers.)

 My Past: My name used to be Angela Santana (then I got married).
 Under that name, I blogged at Catholic Media Girl, ran a graphic/web design apostolate, and helped inspire Brandon Vogt’s groundbreaking book, The Church and New Media.
 My nickname in college was “The Feminine Mystique.”
 I thank hard rock band P.O.D. for facilitating my conversion to Christ.
 As a little girl, I wanted to be an archeologist — until I discovered that dinosaurs are terrifying.

-My Free Time: When I’m not working or sleeping, I’m usually with my husband Dan, who inspires me and is a perfect fit for me.
+My Free Time: While not working or sleeping, I’m usually with my husband Dan, who inspires me and is a perfect fit for me.
 Two of my favorite pasttimes are hot, herbal tea and the arts.
 My iPod is named “Jimmy” after Jimmy Page, and my portable hard drive is named “Zeppelin”, so take a wild guess at my musical preferences and the complexity of my nerddom.

 I’m glad to welcome you here.
 Please enjoy this collection.
 Peace to you.